Umuzi-org/ACN-syllabus/content/coding_aptitude_assessment/coding_challenges/task_3/_index.md

 title: 'Coding aptitude assessment challenge: Task 3'
 ---

 Write a function that takes in a single number.
-It should return the string `even` if the number is even, and `odd` if the number is odd.
+It should return the string `even` if the number is even, and the string `odd` if the number is odd.

 Example usage: